datanav/docs/overview.rst

 What to do next?
 ================

-There are three main things to 'do' with Sesam; get data in the hub, transform data, and get it out to other systems.
+First, we strongly recommend reading the :doc:`concepts section <concepts>` to understand the sesam way of thinking.
+Then, there are three main things to 'do' with Sesam; get data in the hub, transform data, and get it out to other systems.

 To get more data into the hub take a look at the datasource component types that are natively supported.
 The :doc:`node configuration <configuration>` section details the datasource component types and how to configure them.